Interested in mentoring?

 About this program:

-The TRAIN-UP Applied (a. k. a.
-Mentoring for Success) program is a mentoring training program designed to help early investigators building research teams, such as, UCSF postdoctoral scholars apply the mentoring & supervising skills they learned in the TRAIN-UP Introduction to Mentoring workshop series, with an emphasis on mentoring diverse students in the sciences.
+The TRAIN-UP Applied (a.k.a.
+Mentoring for Success) program is a mentoring training program designed to help early investigators building research teams, such as UCSF postdoctoral scholars, apply the mentoring and supervising skills they learned in the TRAIN-UP Introduction to Mentoring workshop series, with an emphasis on mentoring diverse students in the sciences.
 It is a partnership between UCSF's Office of Career and Professional Development (OCPD) and the City College of San Francisco (CCSF) Bioscience Internship program.